Mark D. Jordan

 - MA, PhD, University of Texas at Austin

-Mark D. Jordan is a wide-ranging scholar of Christian theology, European philosophy, and gender studies.
+Mark D. Jordan is a scholar of Christian theology, European philosophy, and gender studies.
 He currently teaches courses on the Western traditions of Christian theology, the relations of religion to art or literature, and the prospects for sexual ethics.

-Jordan is the recipient of a number of grants and fellowships, including the John S. Guggenheim Memorial Foundation Fellowship, a Fulbright-Hays grant (Spain), and a Henry Luce III Fellowship in Theology.
+Jordan is the recipient of a number of grants and fellowships, including a John S. Guggenheim Memorial Foundation Fellowship, a Fulbright-Hays grant (Spain), and a Henry Luce III Fellowship in Theology.
 With support from the Ford Foundation, he has in recent summers led a seminar on public debates about religion and sexuality for rising scholars from the United States and abroad.
 In 2019, he was elected a Fellow of the American Academy of Arts and Sciences.

 - The Ethics of Sex (Blackwell, 2001)